felangel/bloc/docs/zh-cn/fluttertodostutorial.md

 The three states we will implement are:

-- `TodosLoading` - the state while our application is fetching todos from the repository.
+- `TodosLoadInProgress` - the state while our application is fetching todos from the repository.
-- `TodosLoaded` - the state of our application after the todos have successfully been loaded.
+- `TodosLoadSuccess` - the state of our application after the todos have successfully been loaded.
-- `TodosNotLoaded` - the state of our application if the todos were not successfully loaded.
+- `TodosLoadFailure` - the state of our application if the todos were not successfully loaded.

 ```dart
 import 'package:equatable/equatable.dart';